-During the fact-gathering portion of the investigation, the Investigator will gather relevant information or evidence, including documents, photographs, communications between the Parties, medical records (subject to the consent of the applicable person), and other electronic records as appropriate.
+During the fact-gathering portion of the investigation, the Investigator will gather relevant information or evidence, including documents, photographs, communications between the Parties, other electronic records as appropriate, as well as other evidence the Parties may provide.

 The Investigator may also consider information publicly available from online sources that comes to the attention of Investigator.
-The Investigator may visit relevant sites or locations and record observations through written, photographic or other means.
+The Investigator may visit relevant sites or locations and record observations through written, photographic, or other means.
 In some cases, the Investigator may consult with relevant experts when deemed appropriate and necessary by the University.
-The University does not actively monitor online sources, however, and as with all potentially relevant information, the Complainant, Respondent or Witnesses should bring online information to the attention of the Administrator University if they believe it is relevant.

-Generally, fact-gathering will conclude within 30 business days from the date of the Notice of Allegations.
+The University does not actively monitor online sources; however, and as with all potentially relevant information, the Complainant, Respondent or Witnesses should bring online information to the attention of the University if they believe it is relevant.
+Generally, fact-gathering will conclude within thirty (30) business days from the date of the Notice of Allegations.